abdulsaleh/asyncio-for-ai/src/llm-responses.md

 ### Step 3

-In this step, your goal is to use `asyncio` to send requests concurrently.
+In this step, your goal is to use `asyncio` to send the 5 requests concurrently.
+You need to use `asyncio.gather()`.

 Make sure you switch to the async implementation of the Gemini API: